 HV Heritage Victoria.
-A division of DPCD responsible for management isolated finds refer to a single artefact.
+A division of DPCD responsible for management

+Isolated finds or artefacts isolated finds refer to a single artefact.
 These artefacts may have been dropped or discarded by its owner once it was of no use.
 This site type can also be indicative of further Subsurface archaeological deposits.
 These site types can be found anywhere within the landscape, however, they are more likely to occur within contexts with the same favourable characteristics for stone artefact scatter sites.